Samuel-the-Analyst/power-BI-project/README.md

   <img src="s1.jpg" alt="Table relationship diagram" width="900">
 </p>

+An interactive Power BI dashboard used to report and explore sales trends can be found here!

 ## Table Descriptions
 1. **Customers** - This table contains customer-level information and is used to analyze customer demographics and behavior.
 2. **Products** - This table stores product-level details and supports product performance and pricing analysis.